#NARIC - Developing and maintaining the ENIC-NARIC website

 EQPR - European Qualifications Passport for Refugees

-In 2018, the project, conceived by the Council of Europe, has been adapted to Italy and funded by the Ministry of Education, University and Research.
+In 2018, the project, conceived by the Council of Europe, was adapted to the Italian national context and funded by the Ministry of Education, University and Research.
 The project has a three-year duration and takes place at Italian HEIs under the coordination of CIMEA.
-Cooperation with higher education institutions was strongly desired because the European Qualifications Passport for Refugees, that is issued in case the assessment is successful, is a tool that can be used in the enrolment procedures for refugees who, having achieved a qualification, do not have documents to prove it.
+Cooperation with higher education institutions was strongly desired because the European Qualifications Passport for Refugees, which is issued in case of a positive outcome following an assessment process, is a tool that can be used in the enrolment procedures for refugees who, having achieved a qualification, do not have documents to prove it.

 Partners now include the ENIC centres of Italy, Armenia, Canada, France, Germany, Greece, the Netherlands, Norway and the UK.